habpygo/webmamgiota/README.md

 Small project to implement Masked Authenticated Messaging on the IOTA tangle with Golang.

-This project is still under construction (see TODO) so it's not functioning yet.
+This project is still under construction (see TODO) with the aim to get the ruuVi tag to send MAMs.

 # Install
 It is assumed that you have Golang installed.
 You also need to install the Go library API for IOTA which you can download at: